-- ORR will not disclose commercially sensitive information received from the parties in 89 connection with the principal purpose and the Economic Equilibrium Test.
-ORR will redact any commercially sensitive information from its decision letter.
-However, the Implementing Regulation explicitly states that information included in the Form IA shall not be considered commercially sensitive. - 90 When considering whether information is commercially sensitive, we will follow our current track access guidance on excluding information from our public register or from wider circulation, where we must have regard to the criteria under section 71(2) of the Railways Act 1993.
-We will consider whether publication of any information relating to the affairs of an individual or body of persons would or might, in our opinion, seriously and prejudicially affect the interests of that individual or body of persons. - 91 It is the responsibility of the party submitting information to notify and substantiate any proposed redaction of commercially sensitive information at the time of the submission.
-Such information may include, in particular, technical or financial information relating to an undertaking's know-how, business plan, cost structures, marketing and pricing strategies, supply sources and market shares. - 92 If ORR decides not to redact any requested information this will be communicated and justified in writing to the party requesting confidentiality at least two weeks before the publication of ORR's decision.
+- 82 ORR will not disclose commercially sensitive information received from the parties in connection with the principal purpose and the Economic Equilibrium Test.
+ORR will redact any commercially sensitive information from its decision letter. - When considering whether information is commercially sensitive, we will follow our 83 current track access guidance on excluding information from our public register or from wider circulation, where we must have regard to the criteria under section 71(2) of the Railways Act 1993.
+We will consider whether publication of any information relating to the affairs of an individual or body of persons would or might, in our opinion, seriously and prejudicially affect the interests of that individual or body of persons. - 84 It is the responsibility of the party submitting information to notify and substantiate any proposed redaction of commercially sensitive information at the time of the submission.
+Such information may include, in particular, technical or financial information relating to an undertaking's know-how, business plan, cost structures, marketing and pricing strategies, supply sources and market shares. - 85 If ORR decides not to redact any requested information this will be communicated and justified in writing to the party requesting confidentiality at least two weeks before the publication of ORR's decision.